awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

    1. **Reservation Ends**—Choose one of the following options:
       + **Manually**—Reserve the capacity until you explicitly cancel it\.
       + **Specific time**—Cancels the capacity reservation automatically\.
 The capacity reservation is released automatically at the specified date and time\.
-The Capacity Reservation is cancelled within an hour from the specified time\.
+The Capacity Reservation is canceled within an hour from the specified time\.
 For example, if you specify 5/31/2019, 13:30:55, the Capacity Reservation is guaranteed to end between 13:30:55 and 14:30:55 on 5/31/2019\.
 **Note**
 After the reservation ends, you can no longer target instances to the Capacity Reservation\.
 Instances running in the reserved capacity continue to run uninterrupted\.
 If instances targeting a Capacity Reservation are stopped, you cannot restart them until you remove their Capacity Reservation targeting preference or configure them to target a different Capacity Reservation\.